-By using locally adapted plants, crop rotation, improved nutrient recycling and a mix of new and traditional growing techniques, small acreage can produce high yields.
+By using locally adapted plants, crop rotation, cover crops, improved nutrient recycling and a mix of new and traditional growing techniques, small acreage can produce competitive yields.
 Farmers in Brazil used green manures and legume cover crops to double their yields of corn and wheat.
-A million small coffee farmers in Mexico doubled their yields by switching to organic methods.
+A hundred thousand small coffee farmers in Mexico increased their yields by half after switching to full organic production methods.
 The examples are many, and the results, far reaching.
-A recent study by Technische Universitat Munchen showed that organic farms emit around 20% less greenhouse gasses per yield unit than conventional farms.
-The Rodale Institute found that organically managed soils can actually sequester more carbon than they release.
+A study by Technische Universitat Munchen found that soils managed through regenerative organic practices emit around 20% less greenhouse gasses per yield unit than conventional farms.
+The Rodale Institute found that soils managed with regenerative organic practices can actually sequester more carbon than they release.
 Of course, there is no simple, easy solution.
 But as we face global climate change, increasing drought and a diminishing supply of fossil fuels, it’s clearly time to rethink our food supply chain.
 We believe organic is a good place to start, so a second, “greener” revolution can feed the world while making it a healthier place to live.

 But you don’t have to eat organic because it’s better for the planet.
 You don’t have to eat organic to protest multinational chemical corporations, or to protect farm workers, or to support anti-GMO efforts.
 You don’t have to do any of this because it’s the “right” thing to do.
 There are more personal reasons.

-Research consistently shows that organic fruits and vegetables have higher levels of antioxidants than the same produce grown conventionally.
 For example, a recent study in the scientific journal PLOS ONE showed that organic tomatoes have 50% more Vitamin C than conventional tomatoes.
-The findings in dairy products are just as striking: Organic milk contains more beneficial omega-3 fatty acids and a healthier ratio of omega-6 fatty acids than the conventional version.
-And perhaps even more importantly, research published in both the Food Control and Meat Science journals found that conventional meat contains more antibiotic-resistant bacteria than organic.
-Science proves what we already intuitively knew, that how we grow our food directly affects how good it is for us.
+The findings in dairy products are just as striking: Organic milk contains more beneficial Omega-3 fatty acids and a healthier ratio of Omega-6 fatty acids than the conventional version.
+And perhaps even more importantly, research published in both the Food Control and Meat Science journals found that conventional meat, when compared with organic meat, contains more antibiotic-resistant bacteria.
+Science supports what we already intuitively knew, that how we grow our food directly affects how good it is for us.

-The lower levels of nitrogen and higher amounts of antioxidants found in organic fruits and vegetables create more intense flavors.
-The same factors contribute to longer shelf life, giving organic produce better flavor when it reaches your table.
-Free-range livestock carries a distinct flavor unique to the land where it was raised.
-It’s really no surprise that conventionally grown food, designed to maximize yield, often does so at the expense of flavor.
+One theory is that lower levels of nitrates and higher amounts of antioxidants found in organic fruits and vegetables create more intense flavors.
+Organic farmers also tend to grow more heirloom varieties of produce, which are prized for their exceptional flavors.
+Free-range livestock carries a distinct flavor unique to the to the land where it was raised.
+It’s really no surprise that conventionally grown food, selected and bred to maximize yield, often does so at the expense of flavor.